Aquila96/MCS-Project/README.md

 ## Notes

-There is one major difference between the Netlogo code and its description.
+There is one major discrepancy between the Netlogo code and its description.
 The description states:

 >The offspring has a random metabolism and a random amount of grain, ranging from the poorest person’s amount of grain to the richest person’s amount of grain